S1E30. The Brian Kanewischer Interview.

 We talk of how he had no hesitation in travelling over 4000 miles from his home in Medicine Hat, Alberta Canada for the 100 years UK Ice Hockey event, held in Durham in August 2015.

-I couldn’t think of a better event to attend after being part of UK hockey, it was great to see old friends and buds that’s for sure.
+I couldn’t think of a better event to attend after being part of UK hockey.
+It really was great to see old friends and buds that’s for sure.

 Arriving initially as a player, Brian soon became the player-coach and lead the team to the 1986 – 87 British League Division 2 Championship and also the Playoff Championship, beating the Cardiff Devils, in their own barn, in Cardiff, in the Playoff final.